Myeloma Priority Setting Partnership (PSP)

-What is the Myeloma Priority Setting Partnership - Phase II ?
+What is the Myeloma Priority Setting Partnership ?

 The Myeloma Priority Setting Partnership (PSP) is an important initiative led by a Pan-Canadian Steering Group working together to exclusively identify the research priorities of people living with myeloma, their caregivers and healthcare professionals.
 This is an exciting first-time initiative in myeloma and will help set the right direction for myeloma research and call to funders to recognize these prioritized, unanswered questions.